scseanchow/maple_idle_bot/README.md

 ### Bot misses clicks when window not focused
 - Disable "Dynamic Frame Rate" in MuMu settings
-- Disable App Nap for MuMu: `defaults write com.mumuglobal.MuMuPlayer NSAppSleepDisabled -bool YES`
+- **macOS**: Disable App Nap: `defaults write com.mumuglobal.MuMuPlayer NSAppSleepDisabled -bool YES`
 - Lower MuMu's CPU/memory allocation if system is under load
+- Ensure emulator is running at consistent resolution (bot auto-detects size)

+### Screen resolution detection fails
+- The bot auto-detects screen size from screenshots
+- If detection fails, it falls back to `wm size` command
+- Ensure ADB connection is stable
+- Check that emulator is in landscape mode

 ## License